Protecting Your Home From Leaks: Will Home Insurance Help?

 The Causes Behind Basement Leaks

 Many homeowners believe that it’s a single rainstorm or natural disaster that can cause a home to start leaking.
-Admittedly, this can be the case.
-However, it’s far more likely that the leak you may have found in your basement formed as a result of long-term, excessive stress.
+While this can be the case, it’s far more likely that the leak you may have found in your basement formed as a result of long-term, excessive stress.
+As rainwater and snow runoff accumulates around your foundation, it puts stress on the structure.
+This type of stress is known as hydrostatic pressure.

 What Basement Leaks Will Home Insurance Cover?